 It’s pretty funny because, as many of you know, I’m a minimalist, and I write a lot about decluttering.
 And honestly, there are so many parallels between letting go of the past and letting go of our stuff.
 (In fact, I’m a firm believer that the two go hand in hand.)

-But my point is that sometimes, we have to consciously decide when something no longer serves us.
+But my point is that sometimes, we have to make a conscious choice about what no longer serves us.
 Like an old, beloved t-shirt that’s been relegated to the rag pile—sometimes it’s simply time to say goodbye.

 It doesn’t mean that we never loved that t-shirt or that it didn’t serve an important role in our lives for many years.
 But perhaps it’s time to start a new chapter.